ArmandoMG/IoTEnvironmentalData/README.md

 # IoTEnvironmentalData
-Repo for my Internet of Things Project where I obtained real environmental data and saved it in a database
+Repo for my Internet of Things Project where I obtained real environmental data and saved it in a database for further data analysis

 ### Colaborators
 Sergio Lopez Urzaiz A00827462